Galal-20/feastly/README.md

 ## 👤 About the Team
 This project was built using **Flutter** by **Team 2** in the **Cellula Internship 2025**, with **8 talented developers** collaborating to create a seamless AI-driven meal experience.

-## 🙏 Special Thanks
-A huge thank you to **Eng.
-Mohamed Ihab, Eng.
-Menna, and Cellula Company** for their guidance, mentorship, and support throughout this internship.
-Your knowledge and encouragement have been invaluable in shaping this project.

 ---
 **Feastly - Eat Smarter with AI!**